Doing Business with the Department of Justice

 Introduction

 DOJ is committed to ensuring that small businesses have an integral role in the Department satisfying its mission.
-The Office of Small and Disadvantaged Business Utilization is responsible for promoting the use of small businesses, small disadvantaged businesses, HUBZone certified businesses, woman-owned small businesses, and small businesses owned and controlled by service-disabled veterans in procurements throughout the department.
+The Office of Small and Disadvantaged Business Utilization (OSDBU) is responsible for promoting the use of small businesses, small disadvantaged businesses, HUBZone certified businesses, woman-owned small businesses, and small businesses owned and controlled by service-disabled veterans in procurements throughout the department.
+In FY 2024, DOJ awarded approximately $3.1 billion through contracts with American small businesses.

 Register to do Business with DOJ

-All individuals who wish to contract with the federal government must register in the System for Award Management (SAM).
+All businesses that wish to contract with the federal government must register in the System for Award Management (SAM).
 SAM is the primary database for the federal government.
 It is a consolidation of several procurement systems that allows small businesses to register to do business with the federal government and represent/self-certify as a small business in one system.
+It also lists federal procurement opportunities.

 Getting Started